3a1b2c3/seeingSpace/README.md

 Because my graphics card is a bit too old to train locally I am working on a google colab setup for **NVIDIA Instant Nerf**, so you can  try before buying a new one <a href="https://github.com/3a1b2c3/seeingSpace/wiki/NVIDIA-instant-Nerf-on-google-colab,-train-a-nerf-without-a-massive-gpu">Step by step</a>

+I am very interested in "neural rendering" and love to hear from anybody in the field https://www.linkedin.com/in/katrinschmid/

 <img src="https://user-images.githubusercontent.com/74843139/172032036-f33a63f2-6a88-4ae5-b8df-fbbb72463592.png" width=450>